-Water Quality Data Report 2009
+Water Quality Data Report 2012

 This is a summary of water quality data for Dallas Water Utilities.
 The list includes parameters which DWU currently tests for, in accordance with Federal and State Water Quality Regulations.
+Not all contaminants are tested every year.
 The frequency of testing varies depending on the parameters and are in compliance with established standards.
-Dallas Water Utilities is a "Superior" rated Water System by Texas Commission on Environmental Quality.
+Dallas Water Utilities is a "Superior" Rated Water System by Texas Commission on Environmental Quality.
 All three water treatment plants are optimized and certified by meeting the Texas Optimization Program and Partnership for Safe Drinking Water criteria.
 Dallas water exceeds Federal and State water quality parameters.